A life-long dream come true

 Well, the hardest part was ‘deciding’.
 Deciding without listening to the complicated chatter in your head that says ‘what, when, are you crazy, you can’t, it’s too hard, you’ve missed the boat’ etc.

 As soon as I decided, it then changed into a ‘planning’ exercise.
-I did, however, go off track … when I returned home from my Camino, and told my boss and work colleagues that I had decided to move to the UK, they were really upset and worried that I was having a mid-life crisis – ‘sure move, but do you HAVE to move to the other side of the world?’
+I did, however, go off track … when I returned home from my Camino, and told my boss and work colleagues that I had decided to move to the UK, they were really upset and worried that I was having a mid-life crisis.
+They said ‘sure move, but do you HAVE to move to the other side of the world?’

 Because I had never had a mid-life crisis before I thought that maybe I was, so decided to move, but to another city in NZ to be closer to my children instead.
-Got a new job, bought a new place, tried to settle but knew, in my heart, that living in Auckland wasn’t what I had dreamt of all my life, it was living in the UK.
+Got a new job, bought a new place, tried to settle but knew, in my heart, that living in Auckland wasn’t what I had dreamt of all my life.
+I wanted to live in the UK.

 My heart is happy and I’m happy …. and here to tell the story.
 It’s actually not hard (HARD), it’s exciting (the good and bad parts of ‘exciting’) and offers wonderful opportunities to dig deep to make things happen.
 I have absolutely no idea what will happen next – how exhilarating is that?!